Estheroyinloye/Sales_Data/README.md

 - Both years showed a slight decrease in Q4, but 2023 had a more stable performance than 2024.

 Summary: Comparing 2023 and 2024 quarterly trends, Q1 sales were higher in 2024, though both years experienced significant drops in Q2—more severe in 2023.
 While 2023 saw a rebound in Q3, 2024 continued to decline, emphasizing a divergence in mid-year performance.
 This year-over-year breakdown highlights possible seasonal adjustments in consumer behaviour, prompting a closer look at why Q3 and Q4 performance weakened in 2024.

+### Visualizations

+### Inference
+- The West region consistently leads in sales, contributing nearly 40% of the total.
+- South region has the highest sales for certain products but shows a steady decline in quarterly sales.
+- Socks, shoes, and shirts are most popular in Q1 and Q3, while hats, gloves, and jackets peak in Q2 and Q4, suggesting seasonal demand.
+- 2024 shows a broader sales decline across quarters compared to 2023, possibly indicating a shift in market demand or inventory issues.

+### Recommendations
+- Focus on High-Demand Products by Region: Increase inventory for hats and gloves in regions with strong sales histories like East and South.
+- Optimize Inventory for Seasonal Peaks: Prepare for Q1 and Q3 with more stock of socks, shoes, and shirts, and increase hats, gloves, and jackets in Q2 and Q4.
+- Investigate 2024 Sales Decline: Analyze factors contributing to the sales drop in 2024, particularly for jackets and socks, to adjust pricing or marketing strategies.
+- Boost Marketing in West Region: Leverage the West’s leading position by increasing targeted marketing efforts and promotions to sustain and grow its 39% market share.

+### Conclusion
+The analysis highlights the dominance of the West region in sales and the strong performance of specific products during seasonal peaks.
+2024 saw a broader decline in sales, particularly for jackets and socks.
+Seasonal demand cycles are evident, with Q1 and Q3 favoring socks, shoes, and shirts, and Q2 and Q4 favoring hats, gloves, and jackets.
+Targeted adjustments in inventory and regional marketing are recommended to capitalize on these trends.